willyeo2/Will-s-LMSC-261-Repository/:Week7:/WYeo_GitHub_Troll_Assignment.md

 - How the collaborators communicated on the platform: The others agreed with porres and noted that a knob feature was a common request from users.
 Eventually, a member named "Antoine Rousseau", who appears to be a developer from metalu.net, created a pull request to incorporate metalu's knob into PD. "porres" noted some design features on the mknob that needed tweaking, and they agreed to discuss further in a later pull request.

-3. "[Can't input tilde ~ character":
+3. "Can't input tilde ~ character":

 The user "Marius Riis Haugan" found that using pureData on Windows 10 with a Norwegian keyboard layout, inputting the tilde character outputs a blank space.